pietromoro/nand/README.md

 ## Usage

-It all starts with two simple components: a AND gate and a NOT gate.
+It all starts with two simple components: an AND gate and a NOT gate.
 From there you will be able to work your way designing logic circutis as your heart desires.